Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in MLB.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in the league.

-- The Reds have a 4.79 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.77).

-- Reds pitchers combine to give up 220 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to allow 221 total home runs at a clip of 1.4 per game (third-most in the league).

-- Williamson (4-5) gets the starting nod for the Reds in his 23rd start of the season.
-He's put together a 4.46 ERA in 111 2/3 innings pitched, with 96 strikeouts.
+- Phillips makes the start for the Reds, his fifth of the season.
+He is 1-0 with a 5.66 ERA and 26 strikeouts through 20 2/3 innings pitched.

-- The lefty's last time out came on Sunday against the Pittsburgh Pirates, when he went 4 1/3 innings, surrendering two earned runs while giving up four hits.
+- In his last outing on Saturday against the Pittsburgh Pirates, the right-hander threw five innings, allowing three earned runs while surrendering five hits.

-- In 22 games this season, the 25-year-old has put up an ERA of 4.46, with 7.8 strikeouts per nine innings.
-Opponents are batting .249 against him.
+- In four games this season, the 22-year-old has amassed a 5.66 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .220 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.